brettv30/git-buddy/README.md

 - **Temperature Setting**: `GPT-3.5-Turbo` operates at a temperature setting of 0.5, balancing creativity and coherence in responses.
 - **Document Chunking in RAG**: For the RAG system, document chunks are set to 400 tokens, with a 50-token overlap across documents, optimizing the balance between context and detail.

-## Documentation
+## Additional Resources

-Explore the Documentation page in the app for comprehensive details about Git Buddy's functions and technology.
+Explore the Additional Resources page in the app for comprehensive details about Git Buddy's functions and technology.

 ## Web Search Integration

 Git Buddy integrates with DuckDuckGo, offering an expanded scope of information and resources.

-## Getting Started

-Begin your journey with Git Buddy by visiting our [Streamlit App](https://git-buddy.streamlit.app) for an interactive, user-friendly experience.

 ## License